KlausC/AbsArrFallbackTrap.jl/README.md

 ## A Trait Based Approach

 Type dispatching is on the basis of the argument types of the methods.
-For deeply nested wrappers, the best available type info is `AbstractMatrix`.
+For deeply nested wrappers, the practical available type info is `AbstractMatrix`.
+It would be unrealistic to make specialized methods for many of these unbounded number of possibilities.

 In order to direct the call of the unchanged API to the correct implementation method, it is necessary to use type data, which are not visible to the dispatching system, if only the argument type is available.